ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 Based on ROS2 Jazzy and Gazebo Harmonic.

-## 1. Install and setup:
+## 1. Install and setup

-Dependencies:
+Dependencies (beyond ROS2 and Gazebo):
 - MOGI turtlebot3 repository
 - Python3
+- Python packages

-You can add these with cloning the following repos into the src folder:
+You can add these with cloning the following repo into the src folder:

 ```bash
 git clone -b mogi-ros2 https://github.com/MOGI-ROS/turtlebot3